 More than half-a-million HHH miles have now been ridden.
 Most of those (according to reports) were pretty enjoyable and fulfilling.
 That was the hope at the start of it all.

-The Hampshire Hilly Hundred Ltd is a company registered in England and Wales, company number 6866221.
+The Hampshire Hilly Hundred is registered in England and Wales, company number 6866221.
 Registered office: 70 Shaftesbury Avenue, Southampton, SO17 1SD.

 The HHH is still put on every year by a network of friends.
 Most are high-mileage, life-long cyclists, but some don't ride a bike at all.
 As an entity, the HHH is a registered company limited by guarantee.
 That means it has no shares, no shareholders, no dividends.